 In 2016, we changed the name of the group to the Toronto Boardgamers and our calendar had 6 weekly events, 4 monthly events and other ad-hoc gaming events, providing so many options for our 3,000 members to get together and play games anytime and anywhere that was convenient.

 Like many social activities, these in-person events stopped in the spring of 2020 and we moved online, setting up a discord group and using voice chat and online gaming sites to stay connected.
-When things were reopening, we resumed our main weekly event at 401 Games and focused on improvements to the scheduling system but no longer had the hosts and energy to restart and continue the other events.
+When things were reopening, we resumed our main weekly event at 401 Games and focused on improvements to the scheduling system but didn't restart the other events.

 In the summer of 2024, we abandoned the Meetup group and have shifted to using this website along with the BoardGameGeek platform to organize our events instead.